g-gualeni/QtNoid2/DEVELOPMENT.md

 - Implementation of the QtNoid::Yaml2Json library:
      - this the first implementation
      - Main goal is to handle all YAML Suite test without crash.
-- Implementaton of QtNoid::App::Config class from Parameters
+- Implementation of QtNoid::App::Config class from Parameters
-- Implementaton of appConfig global instance
+- Implementation of appConfig global instance
 - Implementation of QtNoid::App::Development class to help the application development
 - Review of Parameter / ParameterList after